csmith/kowalski/README.md

 ## Discord bot

-This repository also contains a Discord bot that allows users to perform analysis.
+This repository also contains a Discord bot in `cmd/discord` that allows users to perform analysis.

 It currently supports these commands: